 Each summer focuses on a particular theme, and fellows spend the majority of their time writing teshuvot on different complex, practical questions connected to the theme.
 The theme for Summer 2021 was Disabilities.
 Two of the questions addressed were:

 - Communal responsibility to construct a new sanctuary to accommodate a person with Multiple Chemical Sensitivity Disorder (MSCD)

 - Can a person’s father with dementia be in a nursing home that only provides non-kosher food, and if so, can he also count towards a zimmun when spending Shabbat with his family?

-In Summer 2022 we will focus on Aging and Older Adults.
-Some of the topics that the teshuvot will address include:
+In Summer 2022 we focused on Aging and Older Adults.
+Some of the topics that the teshuvot addressed include:

 - Dementia; Loss of mobility, hearing, or sight

 - Kibbud Av v’Em and conflicting obligations to family and self